-So we came back down so he could see it with his own eyes.
+So we came back down, so that he could see it with his own eyes.

 Anyway, following the road, there is a trail leading off it to the right, passed the thatched roof house.
 Through here and another gate, the trail continues on directly across the field, through another gate, and across a bridge of sorts.

 This next bit of the walk was psychologically long.
 At this point, we had done the bulk of the walk, and now it was just about making our way back to the car park at Kimmeridge Bay.
 I was very sweaty.
 Ollie was very burnt.

 Taking a left after the bridge thing, the trail went through field after field after field.
 Whenever we thought it was the last one, we would enter another.

 The fields do eventually end, and you will reach a road.
 At the road, left will get you back to the car park.
 I didn’t tell Ollie this.
 I had a feeling that if we took a different route, things would be a bit more scenic.

 If you do turn right, the road then curves around to the left, and a bit further along will curve to the right.
 It is at this point you leave the road to go into to the car parking area (see photo below).